 This tutorial introduces pipelines and methods to compute brain connectomes from fMRI data.
 With corresponding code and repositories, participants can follow along and learn how to programmatically preprocess, curate, and analyze functional and structural brain data to produce connectivity matrices.

 This lecture introduces you to the basics of the Amazon Web Services public cloud.
-It covers the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.
+It covers the fundamentals of cloud computing and goes through both the motivations and processes involved in moving your research computing to the cloud.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 An introduction to data management, manipulation, visualization, and analysis for neuroscience.
 Students will learn scientific programming in Python, and use this to work with example data from areas such as cognitive-behavioral research, single-cell recording, EEG, and structural and functional MRI.
 Basic signal processing techniques including filtering are covered.
 The course includes a Jupyter Notebook and video tutorials.

 This is a tutorial on designing a Bayesian inference model to map belief trajectories, with emphasis on gaining familiarity with Hierarchical Gaussian Filters (HGFs).